evazangerle/evazangerle.github.io/content/_index.md

             * Our paper "Are We Explaining Flawed Recommenders?
 Incorporating Recommender Performance for Evaluating Explainers" has been accepted at RecSys 2024 as an LBR paper [09/2024].
             * Our paper ["Assessing aesthetic music-evoked emotions in a minute or less: A comparison of the GEMS-45 and the GEMS-9"](https://doi.org/10.1177/10298649241256252) was accepted for publication in the Musicae Scientiae journal [08/2024].
             * Yay, I was promoted to Associate Professor [07/2024].
-            * Marta will present our short paper on "Emotion-Based Music Recommendation from Quality Annotations and Large-Scale User-Generated Tags" co-authored by Marta Moscati, Hannah Strauß, Peer-Ole Jacobsen, Andreas Peintner, Eva Zangerle, Marcel Zentner and Markus Schedl at the 32nd ACM Conference on User Modeling, Adaptation and Personalization next week.
-[06/2024].
-            * I'm now a Distinguished Reviewer at ACM Transactions on Recommender Systems (TORS) [04/2024].
-            * Our paper ["Song lyrics have become simpler and more repetitive over the last five decades"](https://www.nature.com/articles/s41598-024-55742-x) has appeared in Nature Scientific Reports :) [04/2024].
-            * The [IUI Workshop Proceedings](https://ceur-ws.org/Vol-3660/) are now out, co-edited by Axel Soto and me [04/2024].
-            * Very happy to see our (together with Christine Bauer and Alan Said) Special Issue on ["Perspectives on Recommender Systems Evaluation"](https://dl.acm.org/toc/tors/2024/2/1) appear in ACM Transactions on Recommender Systems [03/2024].
     design:
       columns: '2'
   - block: collection